rokmc756/OSS-Postgres/README.md

-## What is VMware-Postgres Ansible Playbook?
+## What is OSS-Postgres Ansible Playbook?
-It is ansible playbook to deploy VMware Postgres conveniently on Baremetal, Virtual Machines and Cloud Infrastructure.
+It is ansible playbook to deploy OSS Postgres conveniently on Baremetal, Virtual Machines and Cloud Infrastructure.
 It provide also pgwatch2 and grafana for monitoring features as well as SSL connection automatically when deploying it.
 The main purpose of this project is actually very simple.
-Because there are many jobs to install different kind of VMware Postgres versions and reproduce issues & test features as a support engineer.
+Because there are many jobs to install different kind of OSS Postgres versions and reproduce issues & test features as a support engineer.
 I just want to spend less time for it.

-If you are working with VMware Postgrs such as Developer, Administrator, Field Engineer or Database Administrator you could also utilize it very conviently as saving time.
+If you are working with OSS Postgrs such as Developer, Administrator, Field Engineer or Database Administrator you could also utilize it very conviently as saving time.
 ## Where is this ansible playbook from and how is it changed?

 It's originated by itself.
-## Supported VMware Postgres versions
+## Supported OSS Postgres versions
-* Pivotal Postgres 10.x, 11.x
-* VMware Postgres 10.x, 11.x, 12.x, 13,x, 14.x, 15.x
+* OSS Postgres 17.x
 ## Supported Platform and OS
 * Virtual Machines
 * Baremetal